 An example of distance delivery provision which would routinely require approval includes courses for which a partner organisation provides facilities and resources, some on-site student administration and pastoral support.
 In such collaborations, course delivery is almost entirely undertaken only by Warwick staff.
 Where the course delivery is undertaken predominantly by none-Warwick staff, such a course might be more appropriately considered as a validated course.

 An example of distance delivery which would not require approval as a collaboration is the delivery of a Warwick course in independent venues around the country where there are no partner organisations involved which provide support for students and the course delivery is undertaken entirely by Warwick staff.
-However, in a situation where the course were to be delivered outside the UK, the level of risk might be considered greater and thus require approval via CFDLSC.
+However, in a situation where the course were to be delivered outside the UK, the level of risk might be considered greater and thus require approval via the Partnerships Committee.

 (d) Joint, Dual/Double or Multiple Awards